chusan17/yold-system/README.md

 If you want to know how to issue token, please refer to [this article](https://qiita.com/iitenkida7/items/576a8226ba6584864d95).
 <br>

-Run swatchdog during Real-Time Drone Detection,
+Run `swatchdog` during Real-Time Drone Detection,
 ```
 $ swatchdog --config-file=/path/to/swatch.conf --tail-file=/path/to/darknet.log
 ```
-You can get notification from Jetson via LINE notify API!
+You can get notifications from Jetson via LINE notify API!
 <br>
 ## Conclusion

-We tried running YOLOv4 tiny trained by original dataset with Jetson Nano 2GB and send a message to your phone when a drone is detected.
+We tried running YOLOv4 tiny trained by original datasets with Jetson Nano 2GB and send a message to your phone when a drone is detected.
 <br>
 With this configuration, about `5 FPS` comes out.
 <br>